 The reason the M65 exists isn't exactly clear.
 The reason usually quoted, and the reason the Highways Agency came to build a new section connecting it to Preston in a political climate hostile to motorway-building, was to give a boost to the economically declining Calder Valley.
 The plan was to put a blue line on the map and entice business in.
 But if that was the point of the M65, why connect the Calder Valley to Preston?
 Why not to Greater Manchester, the third largest conurbation in the country, which lies just to the south?

 Those who worked on the early stages of the motorway near Blackburn, which were built to dual three-lane standard (rather than the newer two-lane sections), reveal that it was originally created with ideas of building a second trans-Pennine motorway.
 It went no further because of a lack of progress on the Yorkshire side.
 Iain Dobson reports that one plan had the M65 ending outside the Yorkshire Post Building - the A65 junction on the Leeds Inner Ring Road.
 This makes a connection to the M6, rather than Manchester, more understandable.
 By the 1990s, ways to provide a boost to the local economy were being sought, and finishing the existing road was a good way to go about it.

 The M65 was meant to go further west as well, forming a Preston Western Bypass, but never did.
 Everything west of the M6 is effectively a set of sliproads to the A6.

-South-east of Preston, the M65 has an unusual connection to the local road network, in the form of a single-carriageway spur under motorway restrictions that joins the roundabout at the interchange with the M61: it's called the Walton Summit motorway, and it's one of the few places in the UK where you can drive at 70mph on a single-carriageway road.
+South-east of Preston, the M65 has an unusual connection to the local road network, in the form of a single-carriageway spur under motorway restrictions that joins the roundabout at the interchange with the M61: sometimes called the Walton Summit motorway, it's one of the few places in the UK where you can drive at 70mph on a single-carriageway road.
 It even has an overtaking lane on the uphill side so that a slow lorry won't stop you trying.